After a long, cold winter, chances are you have overindulged. Are you considering Spring cleansing?

 Your body is no different.
 It also requires energy to carry out vital cleansing tasks.

 During your Spring cleansing program, I encourage you to choose fiber-rich root vegetables such as beets.
 Beets contain pectin, a form of fiber that helps absorb toxins.

 Antioxidants scavenge free radicals and prevent them from harming healthy cells in the body.

 This is especially important since detoxification can wake up free radicals.
 Include a wide variety of nuts and seeds, lean protein, and healthy fats such as raw coconut oil and avocados.

 Here is a list of recommended foods to include on your Spring cleansing grocery list.

 In addition, I recommend adding a variety of spices and herbs to your foods such as ginger, parsley, oregano, mint, cinnamon and turmeric.
 These herbs and spices not only carry a multitude of healing properties, they add plenty of flavor to your favourite dishes.

 Increase Your Intake of Fermented Foods and Probiotics

 In addition to eating fermented foods, supplement your diet with a high quality probiotic that will help improve immune function and replenish good bacteria.
-Beneficial gut bacteria works to protect the intestinal lining from being damaged and assists with keeping pathogens, toxins, and food particles out of the bloodstream.

 Practice Meditation and Letting Go